cntrieu/team-profile-generator/README.md

 ## Installation

-In the command line interface, start by typing 'npm i' to install
+After cloning the repo, in the command line interface start by typing 'npm i' to install

 ## Usage